polkadot-js/docs/docs/substrate/constants.md

 ### codeHashLockupDepositPercent: `Perbill`
 - **interface**: `api.consts.revive.codeHashLockupDepositPercent`
 - **summary**:    The percentage of the storage deposit that should be held for using a code hash.
-Instantiating a contract, or calling [`chain_extension::Ext::lock_delegate_dependency`]  protects the code from being removed.
+Instantiating a contract, protects the code from being removed.
 In order to prevent  abuse these actions are protected with a percentage of the code deposit.

 ### depositPerByte: `u128`
 - **interface**: `api.consts.revive.depositPerByte`